gordonzu/maven_templates/test1/README.md

 Demonstration of using Reflection to test a class main method

-Builds a stand-alone Java jar file whose main class is test by a JUnit test
+Builds a stand-alone Java jar file whose main class is tested by JUnit

 * Uses a convenience class that can call class's main method with reflection